loonloon/Notes/Interview-CSharp.md

 </table>

 #### What is delegates and usages? ####
+A delegate is an object that knows how to call a method

 A delegate can be seen as a placeholder for a/some method(s).
 By defining a delegate, you are saying to the user of your class, "Please feel free to **assign, any method that matches this signature**, to the delegate and it will be called each time my delegate is called"

 #### What is multicast delegate? ####